HarrisonDlgf/co-op-tracker/README.md

 ## 🧠 Who This Is For

-- 🧑‍🎓 Northeastern students applying for Spring, Summer, or Fall co-ops
+- 🧑‍🎓 Northeastern students applying for Spring or Fall co-ops
 - 🧑‍💻 Students who want structure and momentum in their application process
 - 💸 Students who want pay transparency and offer insight before they commit